Quick Answer

 Real-world scenarios from small businesses

-Tom includes his Zelle QR code on invoices and keeps a laminated copy in his truck.
-Customers appreciate having a clear option at the end of a job.
+A laminated Zelle QR code on invoices and another in the work truck give customers a clear option at the end of a job.

-It shortens the payment conversation and lets him move to the next appointment.
+It shortens the payment conversation and lets the tech move to the next appointment.

 Deciding if a Zelle QR code fits your business